 Fold over your fabric where you have a nice clean seam as shown below.
 Sew completely around.

 Pin this circle to the inside of your pillow (that is STILL inside out) with the PIPING facing INSIDE.
 Line up the seam of your pillow with the seam of the piping on your circle.
-Put on your zipper foot this time and sew.
-Get as close to that piping as you can in this step.
-Repeat on both sides of the bolster pillow.

 Turn the pillow right side out through the hole you left in the very beginning.
-Stuff with stuffing until you love it.
-Then sew closed the opening on your machine or by hand.
+Stuff with stuffing until it’s packed in.

 Set out your pillow for the world to see!
 You made that cute bolster pillow WITH piping I might add!

-The technique for adding the word with baker’s twine can be used on any pillow (hint you could even add to a pillow that is already made from the store!).
-Go crazy and put words on all of your pillows y’all.
-Maybe a bolster pillow for every holiday?
+The technique for adding the word with baker’s twine can be used on any pillow (hint you could even add it to a pillow that is already made from the store!).

 You too can learn how to make a bolster pillow for your home.
 If you are still scared of those piping steps, just eliminate all of that and sew the circles in the ends of your bolster.
 I promise it will still look amazing.